 Traditional RL cannot handle the scenario when state space is huge or is continuous.
-To address the curse of dimension, a lot of function approximation are introduced.
-Function approximator can be categorized as Linear method like using Fourier basis function\cite{konidaris2011value} and non-linear method like use kernel function\cite{connell1987learning}.
-Function approximator can also be categorized as parameter model or non-parameter model based on whether it incorporates prior knowledge.
-However, those methods are still lack expressiveness when the state and action space are continuous and huge.
-Because of deep neural network(DNN)'s good expressiveness, DNNs are widely used at function approximator in RLs.
-The most famous application might be DQN\cite{mnih2015human}, which is also the model we adapted in this study.
+A lot of function approximation methods are introduced to address the curse of dimension.
+Function approximator can be categorized as linear method like using Fourier basis function\cite{konidaris2011value} and non-linear method like use kernel function\cite{connell1987learning}.
+Function approximator can also be categorized as parameter models or non-parameter models based on whether it incorporates prior knowledge.
+However, those methods still lack expressiveness when the state and action space are continuous and huge.
+Because of deep neural network(DNN)'s good expressiveness, DNNs are widely used as function approximators in RLs.
+The most famous application might be DQN\cite{mnih2015human}, which is also the model we adopted in this study.